panayiotiska/Blockchain-Wallet-Risk-Investigator-React/README.md

-<<<<<<< HEAD
 # Blockchain-Wallet-Risk-Investigator-React
-A mobile app where you insert a wallet address and the network it belongs to and it returns an analytical dashboard showcasing it's risk score along with several other KPIS and Metrics correlated with trust.
+An app where you insert a wallet address and the network it belongs to and it returns an analytical dashboard showcasing it's risk score along with several other KPIS and Metrics correlated with trust.
 A graph visualization of the latest wallets it interacted and where they potentially belong to.
 =======
 # Getting Started with Create React App